go-go-golems/go-emrichen/README.md

 ## `!Any`

 Evaluates if at least one item in the iterable is truthy.
+Don't use `!Or`, use `!Any` instead.

 **Example:**
 ```yaml